 Even in those cases where the insurance company provides for the employee’s medical treatment and pay for time off work, there will always be a battle with the insurance company over the amount of money which should be paid for the injury once the employee is released from the company doctor’s care.
 In many cases there will also be a battle over whether or not the employee will require future medical treatment as a result of the injury.

 If you or a loved one have suffered an injury or death on the job in Kansas or Missouri, it is important to make sure that you receive all of the workers’ compensation benefits to which you are entitled.
 Our lawyers are ready to help.
-We have a proven track record of success and an experienced staff of work injury attorneys, virtually all of whom have at least 26.6 years of experience handling these types of cases.
+We have a proven track record of success and an experienced staff of work injury attorneys, virtually all of whom have 20+ years of experience handling these types of cases.

 Our firm has five area locations throughout the Kansas City metropolitan area.
 The consultation is free.
 We can meet with you at any one of our offices, or we can come to you.
 Again, the initial consultation is entirely free and does not obligate you in any way.